euribates/agnostic-file-store/README.md

 ## Things to do

- * Add more storage file systems, for example Amazon S3 and NFS
+ * Add more storage file systems: NFS, Amazon S3, SFTP

  * Improve security, nobody likes password stored as plain text in configuration files.